Bruce, standing, is seen photographing the racing action at the 2000

-After two long months of recovery, Bruce embarked on what he described at the time as a Discover America Tour, heading in a westerly direction from his Virginia home, in mid July.
-This trip saw him and his trusty sidekick, Durgin, traveling through most of the western US and British Columbia, Canada in the Suburban camper.
+After two long months of recovery, Bruce embarked on what he described at the time as his Discover America Tour, heading in a westerly direction from his Virginia home, in early July.
+This trip saw him, and his trusty sidekick, Durgin, traveling through most of the western US and British Columbia, Canada in the Suburban camper.
 Highlights